 Celebrated in the neighborhood just outside the walled city is San Marcos Festival, a feast that honors St. Mark.
 Here, you can participate in the tradition of buy hazelnuts, a local delicacy in San Marcos.
 There are many events throughout the festival and Segovia’s locals love attending their neighbor’s simple celebration.
 You can join them on the 25th of April every year.

 What did you think about our Segovia travel guide?
-We hope you enjoyed reading that as much as we loved seeing those places.
+We hope you enjoyed reading our favorite things to do in Segovia.
 Did we miss any of the places to visit in Segovia that you know about?
 Tell us all about them in the comments!
 Looking forward to hearing about your adventures in Segovia!

 To learn more about our recent Eurotrip, click here to read about our experiences in Lisbon, Portugal.
 We also traveled to Madrid, and you can click here to see our full Madrid travel guide.
 You can also visit Segovia as part of Camino de Santiago and if you have time you can go to Andalucia and visit Rachel´s favorite city in Spain: Seville.